CobiontID/read_VAE/contig_tools/Readme.md

      - `assembler`: Assembler, e.g. hifiasm
      - `seq_type`: Type of sequence input for labelling purposes, e.g. "p_ctg" or "scaffolds"
      - `collapse_kmers`: Specify if k-mers should be canonicalised (collapsed) or not (uncollapsed)
-     - `pair_file`: Pair file with scaffold contacts from SALSA or YaHs, optional (if not using Hi-C, set None)
+     - `pair_file`: Pair file with scaffold contacts from SALSA or YaHs, optional (if not using Hi-C, set None).
+The relevant file will commonly be named `alignments_sorted.txt`.
-     - `size_file`: File with scaffold sizes (if not using Hi-C, set None)
+     - `size_file`: File with scaffold sizes (if not using Hi-C, set None).
+The file will commonly be named `out_scaffolds_final.fa.chrom.sizes` or similar, and contains two columns (scaffold names and scaffold lengths).

   - Base configuration:
      - `user_group`: User group to be used for LSF